-APC NWC moves to strengthen party at Wards, LGs
+APC NWC moves to strengthen party at wards, LGs

-The ruling All Progressives Congress APC said it has commenced moves to strengthen its presence across all the political wards and local governments in the country.
+The ruling All Progressives Congress, APC, said yesterday it has commenced moves to strengthen its presence across all the political wards and local governments in the country.

-National Secretary of the party, Senator Ajibola Basiru disclosed this on Tuesday after the 128th meeting of the National Working Committee NWC.
+National Secretary of the party, Senator Ajibola Basiru, disclosed this after the 128th meeting of the National Working Committee, NWC.

 Basiru was joined by the National Publicity Secretary, Felix Morka; Youth Leader, Dayo Israel and Deputy Woman Leader, Zainab Ibrahim.